Alf MacLochlainn: Later life and death

-Legacy
+Collections and works

-The accessions made during his time as Director of the National Library of Ireland serve as evidence of his contributions to academic and cultural preservation in Ireland.
-One novel accession was a letter addressed to MacLochlainn from Proinsias Ó’Conluain, Irish broadcaster and journalist, which included a donation of a postcard from Irish writer Brendan Behan.
-This and other such manuscripts can be viewed in the National Library of Ireland's various Reading Rooms.
-Before serving as Director of the Library, Alf was assistant keeper of manuscripts and was noted as having 'a genuine love for the Library's collections'.
+During his time as director of the National Library of Ireland, there were several additions to the collection.
+One such accession was a letter addressed to MacLochlainn from Proinsias Ó'Conluain, Irish broadcaster and journalist, which included a donation of a postcard from Irish writer Brendan Behan.

+Before serving as director of the Library, Alf MacLochlainn was assistant keeper of manuscripts and was described as having "a genuine love for the Library's collections".
 MacLochlainn also published a pamphlet entitled Writers, Raconteurs and Notable Feminists: Two Monographs, based on a lecture given by Andrée Sheehy-Skeffington at the library.
 This pamphlet was later presented to President Mary Robinson at Áras an Uachtaráin in July 1994.

-MacLochlainn contributed to many journals and journal articles on topics surrounding Irish culture.
-He also contributed often through the Irish language.
-He was deeply involved with the Irish Labour Party, receiving a long-service award in 2007, and writing articles for Saothar, a journal created by the Irish Labour History Society.
+MacLochlainn contributed articles to several journals on topics surrounding Irish culture.
+He also contributed works in Irish.
+MacLochlainn was a lyricist and several of his songs, poems, and ballads are included in the National Library of Ireland's collections.

+He was involved with the Irish Labour Party, receiving a long-service award in 2007, and writing articles for Saothar, a journal created by the Irish Labour History Society.
 He was also a member of the Galway Labour History Group.

-MacLochlainn was a lyricist and many of his songs, poems, and ballads are available to view in the National Library of Ireland's collections.
-A performance of his song My Son in Americay by his son Colm MacLochlainn can be found on YouTube.

 MacLochlainn's works of fiction include Out of Focus (1985), The Corpus in the Library: Stories and Novellas (1996), Past Habitual: Stories (2015).